The Agent Framework Gap: Part 3 - Why It Exists and What You Give Up

 Let me be blunt about money:

+That’s not an accident.
+It’s the result of where venture capital flows.
 AI agents are hot.
-But “AI agents for pharma compliance” is not a hot pitch deck.
+But “AI agents for pharma compliance” is not a hot pitch deck (yet!).
 “AI agents for customer service” is.
+So Python gets the frameworks.
+R gets… what we can build in our spare time.

 The Functional Programming Hurdle